andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 I thought I was headed for the Four Points Lodge for lunch and a mid-day brewski.
 So why in the world am I at the bottom of the Pony Express lift?

-Whereas Arapahoe Basin was the last stop on my Colorado sojourn, my current confines of Steamboat Springs is the first.
-Over the years I've heard myriad tales of Steamboat's "champagne powder," a snow so dry, light, and fluffy that powder hounds come from far & wide to worship during their yearly pilgrimage.
+Let's rewind about a week.
+My first stop after forging East from Utah was Steamboat Springs, where I'm currently situationally bamboozled.
+Over the years I've heard myriad tales of Steamboat's "champagne powder," a snow so dry, light, and fluffy that powder hounds come from far & wide for yearly pilgrimages to worship at the altar of the snow gods.
-So while it's been on my radar the past few years, it's mostly been aspirational due to it's geographical isolation and distance from Denver - about twice as far as the well-trod path of Breckenridge/Vail/Keystone/etc. But it fits perfectly into my itinerary this trip - it's right on the way from SLC.
+So while it's been on my radar, it's mostly been aspirational due to its geographical isolation - it's about twice as far from Denver as the well-trod path of Breckenridge/Vail/Keystone/etc. But it fits perfectly into my itinerary this trip - it's right on the way from SLC.
 So I left Bob & LaGayle's early in the morning & rolled into Steamboat around lunchtime.
-Beautiful country.
+How 'bout that lil deal?

 As someone who takes pride in my bearing-keeping today has been a humbling experience.
 I've been lost all. damn. day.
 How I got to the Pony Express chair